Perennial sweet pea aka Lathyrus latifolius [LAY-thy-russ lat-ee-FOH-lee-us] is a rhizomatous herbaceous perennial. Known as:

 Avoid overwatering, and remember not to use a sprinkler or other overhead watering method.

-The perennial pea is invasive, toxic and deer resistant.
+The perennial sweet pea is invasive, toxic and deer resistant.

 Suggested Use For Perennial Pea